heguixiang/Remove_ROS_VINS/README.md

 # This  repositories is a version of HKUST-Aerial-Robotics/VINS-Mono without ROS mechanism.
-There is no ui interface, the project can be passed on the euroc dataset so far.
+The project can be passed on the euroc dataset so far.
 [EuRoc](http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) ASL data format, this version can run both on 32bit OS and 64 bit OS platform.

 # thanks to the reference program：
 # [HKUST-Aerial-Robotics/VINS-Mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono)